hrax/now-eslint/README.md

 - **Updated `nodejs` engine to minimum supported NodeJS version 12.18**
 - Major refactoring and package separation (common ServiceNow objects vs Linter specific)
+- better CLI using commander (see CLI section)
 - Replaced xml-js with xmldom and xpath parsing of update xml payload as it is more precise
 - Added proxy connection url, that can be used in case proxy connection is required (proxy setting per profile)
 - Replaced HTML report with PDF (which decreased the report size as well)
-- Added NowProfile class that is used per-instance profile separation
+- Added Profile class that is used per-instance profile separation
-- Profile separation; profiles are stored in the current user home folder in folder `.now-eslint-profiles` and every profile folder has prefix `profile_`
+- Profile separation; profiles are stored in the current user home folder in folder `.now-eslint-profiles` and every profile folder has prefix `profile_`\
+This can be overriden with `NOW_ESLINT_PROFILE_HOME` node environment variable
+- ESLint can be configured per profile via 'eslint.json' placed in profile directory
-- Decreased amount of resources that need to be copied to the created profile
+- No resources copied to the profile
 - Hopefully prepared the profiles for more customization